 About me

-I’m Minah Kang (pronounced “Mee-nah”)—a scholar of international relations working at the intersection of postcolonial studies and political geography.
+I’m Minah Kang (pronounced “Mee-nah”)—a scholar of international relations working at the intersection of security studies, postcolonial studies and political geography.

-A central thread running through my work—and shaping my broader intellectual trajectory—is a question grounded in feminist theory and political geography: What scale of politics truly matters in people’s lives?
-Is it the body, the neighborhood, the household, the nation-state, or the planetary?
-How far do individuals, and I, perceive their connections to others—and how does that shape political being?
+A central thread running through my work—and shaping my broader intellectual trajectory—is a question grounded in feminist thought: what scale of politics truly matters in people’s lives?
+Is it the body, the household, the neighborhood, the nation-state, or the planetary?
+How far do we perceive our connections to others—and how does that shape political being?

 My research particularly takes up the regional scale as a geography of empire’s afterlives, with the Asia/Pacific region as its primary site of inquiry.